Late-Breaking Document, Allegedly Forged Signature, and a Lucrative Looming Offer – How Should Court Resolve Couple’s Property Dispute?

 In a case called Holdstock v.
 Holdstock, the husband ran a landscaping business located on commercial property, but the wife was listed as the property’s registered owner.
 When the couple split after 35 years of marriage, the husband prepared the necessary financial statement that confirmed the property was owned by the wife.
 He also showed the business itself as having “nil” value.

 With that property ownership designation in-hand, the wife found a buyer willing to pay her $80,000 above the separation-date market value.
-She launched proceedings to have herself formally declared as owner, and to have the husband vacate.
+She launched proceedings to have herself formally declared as the owner, and to have the husband vacate.

 What happened next became the crux of the couples’ later dispute: With arguably suspect timing, the husband suddenly “found” a trust agreement, ostensibly signed by the wife, in which she agreed not sell the property, and in which she apparently declared that she was holding it in trust for him.
 In return, she was supposed to receive $1,500 per month under a lease.
 The apparent purpose of the agreement was to protect the property in the event the husband went bankrupt; it contained a clause that it was intended to supersede all prior agreements.